meshhi13/Causality/README.md

 3. **Set up environment variables**

-Create a `.env.local\` file in the root directory and add:
+Create a `.env` file in the root directory and add:
 ```env
 NEXT_PUBLIC_FINNHUB_API_KEY=your_finnhub_api_key
 ```

 4. **Configure Firebase**
-Create a Firebase project and update `/app/config.js` with your Firebase project credentials:
+Create a Firebase project and update `/app/config.js` with your Firebase project credentials or include it in your `.env` file:
 ```js
 export const firebaseConfig = {
   apiKey: "YOUR_API_KEY",